PATHWAY TO HOUSING

 We are committed to investing a significant amount of City funds to help solve the complex issue of homelessness in our community.
 We are also grateful to have been awarded outside funding from a variety of agencies and partners to further our efforts.

 The City of Petaluma wants to hear your feedback on the strategic action plan to end homelessness.
 Please CLICK HERE to complete our survey.

 2022 Homeless Services RFP

-The City of Petaluma (City) is seeking qualified proposals to support the implementation of the City’s Three-Year Strategic Action Plan to End Homelessness.
+In the fall of 2022, the City of Petaluma (City) sought qualified proposals to support the implementation of the City’s Three-Year Strategic Action Plan to End Homelessness.
 This Plan, which was adopted in June of 2022, was based on a yearlong community planning process, which included input from people with lived experience of homelessness, local service providers, and regional stakeholders.
 The plan aligns with City Council goals, the City Housing Element, and Climate Action Plan.
 Its vision is to reach functional zero chronic homelessness in Petaluma and, in the process, create a crisis response system that ensures homelessness becomes a rare, brief, and one-time experience in our community.

 In case you missed the online October 25 Applicants’ Information Session, you can listen to a complete recording of the meeting HERE.
 Included is an overview of the Request for Proposal (RFP) and brief Q&A session.

 Click the links below to view council meetings and presentations on what we're doing to end homelessness in Petaluma:

 We are hard at work developing creative, compassionate, effective solutions to this intricate issue.
 Our efforts involve a team of community partners including local non-profits working alongside Petaluma city staff and community members.
 One of the goals of our work is to identify and address the many issues that lead to homelessness.
 We then work together to identify solutions, build trust and offer resources while helping individuals regain their dignity, health, and a path to housing.